marco262/my_wiki/data/sandpoint/gm_notes/glass-and-wrath.md

 * Willoughby:
 * Bill:

-Should the party head to the Sheriff's office first (or anywhere else heading in that vague direction), they'll come across a crowd around the Sheriff's office, demanding an explanation or a reassurance from the authorities.
-The inexperienced deputies are looking overwhelmed, and will naturally turn to the adventurers for help.
+Should the party head to the Sheriff's office first (or anywhere else heading in that vague direction), they'll come across a crowd around Town Hall, demanding an explanation or a reassurance from the authorities.
+The inexperienced town guard are looking overwhelmed, and will naturally turn to the adventurers for help.
 If the party admits any responsibility for the fire, they will have a very angry crowd on their hands.
-Words like "rabid" and "jackal" will be thrown around: terms used to describe adventurers that have attack civilized people.
+Words like "rabid" and "jackal" will be thrown around: terms used to describe adventurers that have attacked civilized people.

 In that case, the yelling of the crowd gets louder, and the party can see the town guards struggling to try to calm people down.
 But they will be interrupted by a shrill whistle from [Aldern Foxglove](^sandpoint/aldern_foxglove.jpg).
 He will speak up on behalf of the party, giving an impassioned speech about the party's past heroic deeds, and for the townsfolk to see to their friends and loved ones, and put their trust in the town guard.